 [GPUCNN6] J. Schmidhuber, D. Ciresan, U. Meier, J. Masci, A. Graves.
 On Fast Deep Nets for AGI Vision.
 In Proc.
 Fourth Conference on Artificial General Intelligence (AGI-11), Google, Mountain View, California, 2011.

 [GPUCNN7] D. C. Ciresan, A. Giusti, L. M. Gambardella, J. Schmidhuber.
 Mitosis Detection in Breast Cancer Histology Images using Deep Neural Networks.
 MICCAI 2013.

-first deep learner to win a medical imaging contest (AI Blog, 2012).
-HTML.
+first deep learner to win a medical imaging contest (2012).
+Link.

-How IDSIA used GPU-based CNNs to win the
+How the Swiss AI Lab IDSIA used GPU-based CNNs to win the

 ICPR 2012 Contest on Mitosis Detection

 K. Simonyan, A. Zisserman.
 Very deep convolutional networks for large-scale image recognition.
 Preprint arXiv:1409.1556 (2014).